• Skip to primary navigation

 This is a very easy recipe and you need to follow a few simple steps to achieve the best results :

-Prepare The Pie Filling
+Prepare the Pie Filling

-Heat a heavy-based pan or a wok on medium heat and add olive oil.
-When the oil is hot enough, add the onions and sauté for a few minutes, until soft and slightly browned.
+When the oil is hot enough, add the diced onions and sauté for a few minutes, until soft and slightly browned.

 Sautéing the onions in a wok